SalsaZishi/justanothercsguy.github.io/_posts/2016-04-03-before-tomorrow.md

 in this subject, minor in that subject, do research with Prof. X in the Y department, and run Z club.
 I applied to Stanford, Columbia, Cornell, UPenn, MIR, Rice, UMiami, UFlorida, and a few others.
-The prestige and non-freezing weather of Stanford, along with its world-renowned Computer Science department, allured me, but my chances were slim as its acceptance rate was 5%
+The prestige and non-freezing weather of Stanford, along with its world-renowned Computer Science department, allured me, but my chances were slim as its acceptance rate was 5% and I lacked the money/connections/extraordinary-talent that would get me in the door.
+Some might say here that I'm making excuses, but damn, I really tried and busted my ass off in high school, and this day, when I reflect on it, *I HAVE NO IDEA WHY I DID IT.* The prestige or guaranteed good education/career seems like a mirage that I hopelessly chased.
+Well, I didn't get into Stanford.
+No problem, says I, Cornell has a 14% acceptance and Rice an 18% acceptance rate, and I clearly stand out more than their average candidate.

+Life is funny.
+When I toured the University of Miami in my senior year, I thought to myself: "this is my last choice."
+I will only go if all the top 20 colleges I applied to reject me, and surely that won't happen.
+What did I learn? *Never say never!*

+On the night before my colleges would release their decisions, I found a TedTalk where the speaker discussed an addiction to something I previously thought was innoculous.
+Imagine my surprise when I put two and two together and realized that I was an addict to something that most teenage males take as a given in our modern world of high speed internet connection.
+The next day, I found out I had been rejected by UPenn, Columbia, and Rice.
+Cornell only waitlisted me.

+I believe I snapped.
+During the next month I battled by addiction and became very pessimistic, directing my thoughts to the idea that colleges judge Asian applicants against high standards than their non-Asian peers.
+To this day, I still hold this belief, but I don't concentrate on it anymore - I merely accept it as a part of life and move on.
+But April was a hectic
+month: how my mind cried when it couldn't numb itself with dopamine from the abysms of the internet!
+It didn't help that those around me had dates to the prom or that I had chances in the past but was too shy to act on them.
+I ultimately opted not to go and the next two months seemed like I was going nowhere.